U.S. Visa Requirements for Mexican Citizens

 Some applicants may also be asked to provide:

-• Family or civil documents like birth certificate, marriage certificates, divorce decree, and death certificates
+• Family or civil documents like birth certificates, marriage certificates, divorce decrees, and death certificates

 • Medical records